-Amazon wobble ripples across world stock markets
+GLOBAL MARKETS-Amazon wobble ripples across world stock markets

 Amazon is one of the so-called "FANG" group of the most influential tech stocks -- the A between Facebook and Netflix with Google at the end -- hence the broad impact of its setback, which hit Asian shares as well knocking the U.S. tech sector off recent highs.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 0.8 percent, with Samsung Electronics (005930.KS), Asia's largest company by market capitalization, dropping 3.5 percent.
+MSCI's broadest index of Asia-Pacific shares outside Japan fell 0.8 percent, with Samsung Electronics , Asia's largest company by market capitalisation, dropping 3.5 percent.

-Europe's tech index .SX8P fell 1.6 percent on Friday and was among the region's worst-performing sectors.
+Europe's tech index fell 1.6 percent on Friday and was among the region's worst-performing sectors.

 "While Amazon's results may only be responsible for some short term negativity, with the tech sector as a whole still enjoying a remarkable year, the failure in the Senate could pose further problems," said OANDA analyst Craig Erlam.